National Art Gallery in Ottawa : Things to Know

 3.8 Rollande by Prudence Heward

 She was born into a family of artists and was known for her figure paintings.
-She is one of the small set of female painters who were active during the war.
+She is one of the few active female painters during the war.

 3.9 Infinite Cycle by Daphne Odjig